 The body must be aligned with the cut to avoid stresses and strains from misaligning “The Machine.”
 A comfortable position is therefore necessary.

-If at all possible the eyeball must be positioned so it can see both sides of the cut to not only guide the cut, but quickly detect a wandering cut, because we all tend to get lazy partway through a cut and stop looking, allowing our inner-badger to run amok with predictable results.
+If at all possible the eyeball must be positioned so it can see both sides of the cut to not only guide the cut, but quickly detect a wandering cut, because we all tend to get lazy partway through a cut and stop looking, allowing our inner-honey badger to run amok with predictable results.

 Make of Thyself a Machine